 Change the Content Inside the Body Tag

-Copy the content inside the body tag and change it to this:
+Copy the content inside the body tag that looks like this:

 - Rename the Container_ID as you want to.

 - You may need to add styles to Container_ID div to suit your design.
-So adding padding-bottom is recommended to keep the aspect ratio of your content.
+Using padding-bottom is recommended to keep the aspect ratio of your content.

-- Add resourceFolder and update the path of it by replacing this ‘path/to/Saola Animate/resources’.
+- Update the path of the resources folder by replacing this ‘path/to/Saola Animate/resources’.

 All the paths above can be absolute, or relative to your page.